-CORE COURSE :HUMAN PHYSIOLOGY
+CORE COURSE :H CORE COURSE :HUMAN PHYSIOLOGY

 COURSE CODE: ZOO-III.C-5

 MARKS: 100 [75 -Theory; 25- Practicals]

 CREDITS: 04 [03 -Theory; 01- Practical]

-CONTACT HOURS: THEORY : 45 HOURS (03 LEC/WEEK) PRACTICALS: 30 HOURS (01 PRACTICAL /WEEK)
+CONTACT HOURS: THEORY: 45 HOURS (03 LEC/WEEK) PRACTICALS: 30 HOURS (01 PRACTICAL /WEEK)

 COURSE OBJECTIVES: The primary goal of this course is to offer an in-depth presentation of the function of the major organs and organ systems of the human body.
 The course is designed to expand physiological concepts presented in prerequisite courses.

 COURSE OUTCOME: Upon successful completion of the course, students will be able to: CO1: Describe and explain the normal function of the cells, tissues, organs, and organ systems of the human body.
 CO2: Develop understanding of the functional relationships of anatomical structures to one another.
 CO3: Know the disorders associated with the different systems.
 CO4: Understand and associate malfunctions in the body to various organs and organ systems.

-MODULE TOPICS

-CT

-MODULE UNIT 1: DIGESTIVE SYSTEM HOURS

-1: • Structural organization, histology and functions of

-Physiology gastrointestinal tract and its associated glands;

-Of Mechanical and chemical digestion of food;

-Digestion Absorptions of carbohydrates, lipids, proteins, water,

-And minerals and vitamins.

-Respiration UNIT 2: RESPIRATORY SYSTEM 15

-Histology of trachea and lung;

-• Mechanism of respiration, Pulmonary ventilation;

-Respiratory volumes and capacities;

-• Transport of oxygen in the blood oxygen- hemoglobin

-& myoglobin , dissociation curve and the factors

-influencing it Carbon monoxide poisoning; Carbon

-dioxide transport in the blood;

-Buffering action of blood and haemoglobin Control of

-respiration

-MODULE UNIT 3: EXCRETORY SYSTEM

-2: • Structure of kidney and its histological details, Renal

-Physiology blood supply; Mechanism urine

-Of E • Formation and its regulation, Regulation of acid-base

-Excretion And balance.

-Circulation UNIT 4: CIRCULATORY SYSTEM 15

-Circulation • An outline structure of heart and working of heart.
+ZOO-III.C-5: HUMAN PHYSIOLOGY MODULE TOPICS CONTA CT HOURS MODULE 1: Physiology Of Digestion And Respiration UNIT 1: DIGESTIVE SYSTEM Structural organization, histology and functions of gastrointestinal tract and its associated glands; Mechanical and chemical digestion of food; Absorptions of carbohydrates, lipids, proteins, water, minerals and vitamins.
+UNIT 2: RESPIRATORY SYSTEM Histology of trachea and lung; Mechanism of respiration, Pulmonary ventilation; Respiratory volumes and capacities; Transport of oxygen in the blood oxygen- hemoglobin &amp; myoglobin, dissociation curve and the factors influencing it Carbon monoxide poisoning; Carbon dioxide transport in the blood; Buffering action of blood and haemoglobin Control of respiration 15 MODULE 2: Physiology Of Excretion And Circulation UNIT 3: EXCRETORY SYSTEM Structure of kidney and its histological details, Renal blood supply; Mechanism urine Formation and its regulation, Regulation of acid-base balance.
+UNIT 4: CIRCULATORY SYSTEM An outline structure of heart and working of heart.
+Origin and conduction of cardiac impulses functions of AV node; Cardiac cycle; nervous and chemical regulation of heart rate; Blood pressure and its regulation; Electrocardiogram Components of blood and their functions; Haemopoiesis.
+15 MODULE 3: Physiology Of Nervous System, Muscles And Reproductiv e System UNIT 5: NERVOUS SYSTEM Structure of neuron, resting membrane potential, Origin of action potential and its propagation across the myelinated and unmyelinated nerve fibers; types of synapsis, Synaptic transmission and, Neuromuscular junction; Reflex action &amp; its types - reflex arc Physiology of hearing and vision UNIT 6: MUSCLE Histology of different types of muscle; Ultra structure of skeletal muscle; Molecular and chemical basis of muscle contraction; Characteristics of muscle twitch; Motor Unit, summation &amp; tetanus UNIT 7: REPRODUCTIVE SYSTEM Histology of male and female reproductive systems.
+Puberty, Physiology of male and female reproduction.
 15

-• Origin and conduction of cardiac impulses functions

-of AV node; Cardiac cycle; nervous and chemical regulation of heart rate; Blood pressure and its

-regulation; Electrocardiogram

-• Components of blood and their functions;

-Haemopoiesis.

-MODULE UNIT 5: NERVOUS SYSTEM

-3: • Structure of neuron, resting membrane potential,

-Physiology Origin of action potential and its propagation across

-Of Nervous the myelinated and unmyelinated nerve fibers;

-System, • types of synapsis, Synaptic transmission and,

-Muscles And Neuromuscular junction; Reflex action & its types -

-Reproductiv reflex arc 15

-e System Physiology of hearing and vision

-UNIT 6: MUSCLE

-Histology of different types of muscle;

-Ultra structure of skeletal muscle;

-Molecular and chemical basis of muscle contraction;

-Characteristics of muscle twitch; Motor Unit,

-summation & tetanus

-UNIT 7: REPRODUCTIVE SYSTEM

-• Histology of male and female reproductive systems.

-Puberty, Physiology of male and female

-reproduction.

-PRACTICAL COMPONENT OF ZOO-III.C-5: HUMAN PHYSIOLOGY ( DURATION -02 HRS / WEEK)

-(DURATION -02 HRS / WEEK) SR. NO PRACTICAL NO. OF PRACTICALS 1) Enumeration of red blood cells / WBC using haemocytometer 02 2) Estimation of haemoglobin using Sahli's haemoglobinometer 01 3) Determination of activities of digestive enzymes (Amylase, Pepsin, Trypsin and Lipase) 02 4) Temporary preparation of Striated muscle fibers and nerve cells.
+PRACTICAL COMPONENT OF ZOO-III.C-5: HUMAN PHYSIC (DURATION -02 HRS /WEEK) LOGY SR. NO PRACTICAL NO. OF PRACTICALS 1) Enumeration of red blood cells / WBC using haemocytometer 02 2) Estimation of haemoglobin using Sahli's haemoglobinometer 01 3) Determination of activities of digestive enzymes (Amylase, Pepsin, Trypsin and Lipase) 02 4) Temporary preparation of Striated muscle fibers and nerve cells.
 02 5) Urine analysis (for organic, inorganic and abnormal components) 03 6) Examination of sections of mammalian tissues: Lung, Kidney, Gonads, Intestine, Muscles, Spinal cord, Bone and cartilage 02

-- 1. Singh HD(2011):Textbook of Human Physiology, S Chand Publishers, New Delhi. - Widmaier, Raff, & Strang(2008), Vander's Human Physiology: The Mechanisms of Body Function, 12thedition, McGraw Hill,.
+- 1. Singh HD(2011):Textbook of Human Physiology, S Chand Publishers, New Delhi. - 2.
+Widmaier, Raff, & Strang(2008), Vander's Human Physiology: The Mechanisms of Body Function, 12thedition, McGraw Hill,.
 ISBN 978-0-07-337810-7 - 3.
 Tortara G J and Derrickson BH(2009).
 Principles of Anatomy and physiology, 12th Edition.
 John Wiley & sons, Inc. - 4.
 Guyton Ac and Hall JE(2011).
 Testbook of Medical Physiology, 12th Edition, Harcourt Asia Pvt Ltd, WB Saunders Company.